 Savings made by the Trust through Salary Sacrifice will contribute towards supporting and maintaining staff car parking facilities and sustainable travel options such as intra-site shuttle buses and public transport season tickets.

-Please contact Travel@liverpoolft.nhs.uk or call 0151 529 2040.
+Please contact the car parking team on carparking@liverpoolft.nhs.uk.
 Please have to hand your existing registration and the one you want to replace with/or add onto the profile (two is the maximum).

 We have tried to answer as many of your questions as possible in this list of FAQs, if your query isn't answered below please email carparking@liverpoolft.nhs.uk with your question.